 Urban freight Consolidation Solutions consist of collection and distribution hubs for freight reassignment.
-These solutions are often initiated or supported by the public sector to reduce the number of delivery vehicles, facilitate the efficiency of freight vehicles loading/unloading in delivery bays, reduce the congestion on streets, and improve the quality of the service provided.
+These solutions are often initiated or supported by the public sector to reduce the number of delivery vehicles, facilitate the efficiency of such as Freight Quality Partnerships, and Charters; or in a less interaction of key stakeholders in a structured formalised approach freight vehicles loading/unloading in delivery bays, reduce the congestion on streets, and improve the quality of the service provided.